The European Commission is looking for cost-efficient ways to make the European economy more climate-friendly and less energy-consuming.

 By 2050, the European Union could cut most of its greenhouse gas emissions.
 In this framework, the idea of a low-carbon society has been launched as an aim of future societies.

-In a low carbon society population will live and work in low-energy, low-emission buildings with intelligent heating and cooling systems.
+In a low-carbon society, the population will live and work in low-energy, low-emission buildings with intelligent heating and cooling systems.

 They will drive electric and hybrid cars and live in cleaner cities with less air pollution and better public transport.